alexxyu/smea/README.md

 <br><br> Note: Jess is a proprietary technology of Sandia National Labs.

 ### Instructions
-When the Jess executable is in the same directory as the smep source folder, run the following:
+When the Jess executable is in the same directory as the smea source folder, run the following:
 ```
-./jess smep/smep.clp
+./jess smea/smea.clp
 ```